 Guess what?
 My oldest is still shy.
 The whole “socialization” thing totally backfired in every way.
 And now we have other behaviors she picked up due to her peers and the experiences she had while there.

-I have tons of reasons for homeschooling, but if I had to make a succinct list, I would include:
+I have tons of reasons to homeschool, but if I had to make a succinct list, I would include:

 - we are teaching from a godly worldview, including young earth and biblical creation